 Malta Company Formation & Incorporation

 The process of company incorporation in Malta is relatively simple and straightforward.
-In fact, it usually takes between one and two working days from receipt of all required due diligence documentation, information and funds to register a Malta company.
+In fact, it takes a relatively short time from receipt of all required due diligence documentation, information and funds to register a Malta company.
 Modelled on its counterpart in the UK, the Companies Act also regulates the management and administration of Malta registered and/or resident companies.

 Requirements & Restrictions of company formation and incorporation in Malta

 Malta company law does not impose any restrictions on the nationality and residence of the shareholders, directors or officers of a Maltese company.
-Furthermore, provided the business operation in question is legitimate, there are no restrictions on the types of activities that a company in Malta can carry out following its successful registration and incorporation.
+Furthermore, , there are no restrictions on the types of activities that a company in Malta can carry out following its successful registration and incorporation provided it concerns legitimate business.
 However, the activities of certain Malta companies may be regulated by local authorities such as the Malta Financial Services Authority (MFSA) or the Malta Gaming Authority (MGA).

-Prior to submission of the incorporation documents to the Maltese Registry of Companies, the share capital (minimum being €1165) must be paid upon subscription, and deposited in a bank account under the name of the Malta company.
+Prior to submission of the incorporation documents to the Malta Business Registry (MBR), the share capital (minimum being €1165) must be paid upon subscription, and deposited in a bank account under the name of the Malta company.

-A Malta company is required to have at least one director (two in the case of a public company), who may also act as the company secretary in certain cases.
-It is possible for a body corporate to act as the director of a Malta business, although the role of company secretary must be filled by an individual.
+A Malta company is required to have at least one director (two in the case of a public company), who in certain cases may also act as the company secretary.
+It is possible for a body corporate to act as the director of a Malta business,.
 Maltese law does not restrict a shareholder of a Malta company from also being its director.

 Maltese law generally requires that a company has at least two shareholders.
 It is however possible to register a Maltese company with only one shareholder provided the company fulfils certain conditions.
-Shareholders in Maltese businesses can be either individuals or corporate bodies, whether such are Maltese or not.
-Furthermore, it is possible for the shares in a Malta company to be held by an authorised fiduciary, thereby keeping the identity of the beneficial owners fully confidential.
+Shareholders in Maltese businesses can be either individuals or corporate bodies, whether such are Maltese or not..
 A Maltese company is also required to hold a members’ Annual General Meeting (AGM) at least once every year.

 Annual Return and Audit

-A registered Malta company is required by law to submit an annual return to the Registrar of Companies, and to have its annual financial statements audited.
+A registered Malta company is required by law to submit an annual return as well as an annual beneficial ownership declaration to the Malta Business Registry, and to have its annual financial statements audited.

 Re-domiciliation (Continuance) of Companies to Malta